Far-right politics in the United Kingdom: English Defence League

-English Democrats

-In 2010, Robin Tilbrook, the chairman of the English nationalist party the English Democrats, met with Sergey Yerzunov, a member of the executive committee of the Russian nationalist group Russky Obraz.
-Shortly afterwards, Obraz announced that they were in alliance with the English Democrats.
-Other members of this alliance include Serbian Obraz, 1389 Movement, Golden Dawn, Danes' Party, Slovenska Pospolitost, Workers' Party and Noua Dreaptă.
-Since 2010, a number of former members of the BNP have joined the English Democrats, with the party chairman quoted as saying, "They will help us become an electorally credible party."
-In an April 2013 interview, Tilbrook said that about 200–300 out of the party's membership of 3,000 were former BNP members.
-He said it was "perfectly fair" that such people would "change their minds" and join a "moderate, sensible English nationalist party".
+In November 2011, the EDL came to an agreement with the British Freedom Party, in order to contest local elections.
+Robinson shared a vice-chair role in the party, with Paul Weston, a former UK Independence Party candidate, as chairman.
+The party was founded as a BNP breakaway founded by Eddy Butler, who had previously made an unsuccessful attempt to oust the BNP leader Griffin.

 Britain First

-In 2011, the far-right, anti-Islam, and fascist party Britain First and shared views similar to that of the EDL.
+In 2011, the far-right, anti-Islam, and fascist party Britain First shared views similar to that of the EDL.
 This movement was formed by former members of the BNP and campaigns primarily against immigration, multiculturalism and what it sees as the Islamisation of the United Kingdom, and aims to protect with the intention of "protecting British and Christian morality."
 The group is inspired by Ulster loyalism and has a vigilante wing called the "Britain First Defence Force".
 Throughout its time, BF was largely digital.
 In response to videos of young Muslims intimidating women, gay men and those drinking alcohol, BF became more confrontational in its resistance against Muslims and Islam.
 Additionally, It attracted attention by taking direct action such as protests outside homes of alleged Islamists, and what it describes as "Christian patrols" and "invasions" of British mosques, and has been noted for its online activism.
 Its leader Paul Golding stood as a candidate in the 2016 London mayoral election, receiving 31,372 or 1.2% of the vote, coming eighth of twelve candidates.
 Golding was jailed for eight weeks in December 2016 for breaking a court order banning him from entering mosques or encouraging others to do so.
 In 2018, Golding was convicted and imprisoned again, this time for harassment.

-Nick Scanlon was the Britain First candidate in the 2024 London mayoral election.
-He received 20,519 or 0.8% of the vote, coming twelfth of thirteen candidates, and notably received less votes than the satire candidate Count Binface.